geraintluff/jsfx-ui-lib/README.md

 ### Drawing functions

 These functions are used to make the above controls, so you can use them if you wish to match this look with custom elements.
-There are four states:
+There are five states:

 *	`enabled` - used by buttons and the active part of sliders
 *	`disabled` - used by disabled buttons
 *	`inset` - used for meters/displays, and the inactive part of sliders
 *	`passive` - used by nav-bar and other non-interactive elements
+*	`technical` - used for technical displays (e.g. graphs).
+Usually dark/black, but may be tinted.

 For each of these three states, there are two functions, to apply before and after your control: